 What if we go the extra mile and put in a null byte?
 Now we’re getting into sneaky territory!
 Perhaps the user really wants the server to throw a 400 error so they can fingerprint the underlying operating system, fill up the log files or some such.
 How about setting it to be a string of valid IP addresses, none of which are yours.
 If your code is configured to grab the 2nd one from the left, do you know what you’re grabbing is legitimate?

 As you can now clearly see, X-Forwarded-For has a number of limitations and vulnerabilities.
 Well, maybe vulnerabilities is the wrong word, but we can definitely agree that it could be quite unreliable.
 So what’s the solution?
 How about a different HTTP header name!

-Something that Total Uptime supports where other load balancers do not is allowing you to set any name for that header you want.
-If you go to the server dialog and specify something different, like TUT-IP (not a good idea, that’s just an easy example), you can now configure your server (or intermediate proxy) to look for that instead.
+Something that Total Uptime supports where other load balancers or ADCs do not is allowing you to set any name for that header you want.
+If you go to the device edit dialog and specify something different, like TUT-IP (not a good idea, that’s just an easy example), you can now configure your server (or intermediate proxy) to look for that instead.
 Why is that important?
 Because it’s unique.